 Predictive lead scoring.

 More businesses generate scores automatically by integrating models that are employing Machine Learning and Artificial Intelligence.
 In other words, they use predictive intelligence to make predictive lead scoring.
-It can help you “get the right content to the right person at the right time.”
+This kind of automatic AI tools can help you “get the right content to the right person at the right time.”

 Email content is getting shorter.